-Once the accommodation for alternative format materials is granted, a student may need to meet with the Accessibility Specialist in the Office of Disability Services to discuss processes and preferences.
-To request materials in alternative formats, students will be asked to provide information identifying the course materials they need to the best of their ability.
-Students are asked to provide the following information so that the Accessibility Specialist can properly identify and procure the course materials: course number, instructor name, complete title of text, author(s), publisher, edition number, ISBN number, copyright year, location of purchase, and amount paid for text.
-Since this information is provided to the publisher at the time of request, the information provided by the student must be as complete and accurate as possible.
+Once the accommodation for alternative format materials is granted, a student may need to meet with the Alt-Text Specialist in the Office of Disability Services to discuss processes and preferences.
+To request Alternative Format, students will need to fill out the Alternative Course Material Request Form to the best of their ability and provide a proof-of-purchase or rental.
+A paper copy of the request form can be obtained at the Office of Disability Services, and an electronic copy can be obtained in the "Forms" section of ODS' webpage.
+Students are asked to provide the following information on the request form so that the Alt Text Specialist can properly identify and procure the course materials: course number, instructor name, complete title of text, author(s), publisher, edition number, ISBN number, copyright year, location of purchase, and amount paid for text.
+Since this information is provided to the publisher that the time of request, the information provided by the student must be as complete and accurate as possible.
 If inaccurate information is provided an extended turnaround time might occur.